janmarthedal/janmr.com/src/blog/2009/10/computing-the-greatest-common-divisor.md

 Note that this implementation is almost identical to the [Boost](http://www.boost.org) [implementation](http://www.boost.org/doc/libs/1_43_0/boost/math/common_factor_rt.hpp), which, however, checks for zero-valued variables by comparing to an actual zero-object instead of relying on an object-to-bool conversion.

-This generic implementation works for both built-in integer C++ types and number objects such as `natural_number` from the [SputArithmetic](https://github.com/janmarthedal/kanooth-numbers) library.
+This generic implementation works for both built-in integer C++ types and number objects such as `natural_number` from the [Kanooth Numbers](https://github.com/janmarthedal/kanooth-numbers) library.

 Note that every time `u %= v` is executed we have $u \leftarrow r$ where $u = q v + r$ and $0 \leq r < v$ behind the scenes.
 With the exception of the very first time this statement executes (where we may have $u < v$) we have $q \geq 1$.
 This implies